-- 1. When there is sufficient cause to believe that a student accused of a violation of the Student Code of Conduct may pose a threat of violence directed against self, others or University property as a result of psychological, mental health or other medical conditions, the Vice Provost for Student Life or designee may provide a referral to the University Counseling Services, the University Health Services, Student of Concern Committee or a qualified professional outside of the University for a comprehensive evaluation.
-The Vice Provost for Student Life may recommend to the Provost and Chief Academic Officer a suspension until a comprehensive evaluation verifies that the student does not pose a threat to self, others or University property. - If circumstances warrant a comprehensive evaluation by a qualified professional outside of the University, students will be responsible for all costs associated with the evaluation.
+- 1. When there is sufficient cause to believe that a student accused of a violation of the Student Code of Conduct may pose a threat of violence directed against self, others or University property as a result of psychological, mental health or other medical conditions, the Executive Director of Student Experience or designee may provide a referral to the University Counseling Services, the University Health Services, Student of Concern Committee or a qualified professional outside of the University for a comprehensive evaluation.
+The Executive Director of Student Experience may recommend to the Chancellor a suspension until a comprehensive evaluation verifies that the student does not pose a threat to self, others or University property. - If circumstances warrant a comprehensive evaluation by a qualified professional outside of the University, students will be responsible for all costs associated with the evaluation.
 The University reserves the right to verify that the evaluation has been completed.